postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### Asserting array properties

-You can check if an array is empty, and if it contains particular items:
+Check if an array is empty, and if it contains particular items:

 ```js
 /*